• Skip to primary navigation

 • 1 large butternut squash – cut lengthwise and seeded

-• 1½ tbsp. olive oil – 1 tbsp. for cooking onions, ½ for drizzling on butternut squash
+• 1½ tbsp. olive oil – 1 tbsp. for cooking onions, ½ tbsp. for drizzling on butternut squash

 • 1 small red onion